Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 Humayd ibn Abu Humayd At-Tawīl (d.
 142h) said:

-*"Maymun ibn Siyāh asked Anas ibn Mālik (رضي‬ الله عنه‬) and said: ‘O Abū Hamzah, what prohibits the blood of a Muslim and his wealth?’
+*"Maymun ibn Siyāh asked Anas ibn Mālik (رضي الله عنه) and said: ‘O Abū Hamzah, what prohibits the blood of a Muslim and his wealth?’
 So he said: ‘If he testifies to Lā ilāha illa Allāh and that Muhammad is Rasūl-Allāh, he faces our Qiblah, he prays our prayer and he eats our slaughter, then he is a Muslim.
 He has what the Muslims have (of rights), and upon him is what is upon the  Muslims (of obligations)."* (Al-Bukhārī and An-Nasāī – sahīh)

 The **Khawārij** that occurred after the death of the Messenger of Allāh (ﷺ) deviated from this principle by declaring *takfīr* upon a Muslim who committed a